martinjc/datajconf/README.md

-Website for the European Data and Computational Journalism Conference.
+# datajconf

-Cover Image: CC-BY-ND 2.0 by LenDog64 https://www.flickr.com/photos/lendog64/5574663324/
+Website for European Data and Computational Journalism Conference